-BHRT can reverse symptoms caused by hormone deficiencies and make you feel younger, healthier and happier.
+BHRT can reverse symptoms caused by hormone deficiencies and make you feel younger, healthier, and happier.
 Bioidentical Hormones come from nature.
-Derived from nutrient rich plants, BHRT’s are more closely matched to the chemical structure our bodies naturally produce, unlike synthetic hormone treatments that are difficult for our bodies to metabolize and can promote the growth of cancer and have other harmful side effects.
-Because BHRT’s are plant based, they provide a host of health benefits that have been proven to slow down diseases such as Alzheimer’s, stroke, heart attack, osteoporosis, osteoarthritis, colon cancer…even periodontal disease!
+Derived from nutrient-rich plants, BHRT’s are more closely matched to the chemical structure our bodies naturally produce, unlike synthetic hormone treatments that are difficult for our bodies to metabolize and can promote the growth of cancer and have other harmful side effects.
+Because bioidentical hormones are plant-based, they provide a host of health benefits that have been proven to slow down diseases such as Alzheimer’s, stroke, heart attack, osteoporosis, osteoarthritis, colon cancer…even periodontal disease!
 Bioidentical Hormone Replacement Therapy just makes good sense!

 DHEA (de-hydro-epi-an-dros-ter-one) As one of the most abundant hormones in the body, it also functions as a precursor hormone, which means that other hormones are produced from it.
 Mainly secreted by the adrenal glands, DHEA can also be secreted from the skin and brain.
-DHEA is an essential component in many of the body’s metabolic and physiologic functions including regulating hormone balance, building the immune system, reversing the effects of stress, making sex hormones, increasing short term memory and maintaining levels of well being.
-DHEA promotes an anabolic (protein building) state, which increases lipolysis (breakdown of fat).
-It also increases strength, energy and libido.
+DHEA is an essential component in many of the body’s metabolic and physiologic functions including regulating hormone balance, building the immune system, reversing the effects of stress, making sex hormones, increasing short-term memory, and maintaining levels of well-being.
+DHEA promotes an anabolic (protein building) state, which increases lipolysis (the breakdown of fat).
+It also increases strength, energy, and libido.
 It has been linked to reduced cardiovascular risk and restored sexual vitality in several studies.

 GROWTH HORMONE (Human Growth Hormone – HGH) Growth Hormone is produced by the pituitary gland and converted by the liver into a protein called somatomedin-C or IGF-1 (insulin-like growth factor-one).
 Most of the Growth Hormone functions in the body are due to IGF-1.
-There are multiple functions of Growth Hormone including tissue repair, cell rejuvenation, bone and muscle strength, brain function, enzyme production, integrity of hair, nails and skin and lipolysis (fat breakdown).
+There are multiple functions of Growth Hormone including tissue repair, cell rejuvenation, bone and muscle strength, brain function, enzyme production, the integrity of hair, nails, skin, and lipolysis (fat breakdown).
 Signs of aging are significantly correlated to a deficiency in Growth Hormone.
-These signs include body composition shifts from lean muscle mass and high energy levels to increased fat/body weight and low energy levels, decreased bone mineralization (slowing of bone growth/repair), waning of vitality, increased cardiovascular disease and increase in mortality.
-Decreased Growth Hormone can also result in impaired physical performance, poor sleep and diminished social interaction.
-Growth Hormone supplementation can create significant improvements in energy and sense of well-being, as well as decreasing muscle pain, body fat and signs of aging and wrinkles.
+These signs include body composition shifts from lean muscle mass and high energy levels to increased fat/body weight and low energy levels, decreased bone mineralization (slowing of bone growth/repair), waning of vitality, increased cardiovascular disease, and increase in mortality.
+Decreased Growth Hormone can also result in impaired physical performance, poor sleep, and diminished social interaction.
+Growth Hormone supplementation can create significant improvements in energy and sense of well-being, as well as decreasing muscle pain, body fat, and signs of aging and wrinkles.

-TESTOSTERONE Testosterone is produced by the adrenal glands, testicles and ovaries, and is vital hormone to both sexes.
-It contributes to muscle mass, strength, endurance, decreased fat, increased exercise tolerance, enhancement of well being, and sex drive.
-In men, Testosterone protects against cardiovascular disease, hypertension, diabetes and arthritis.
-It also leads to improved lean muscle mass, increased bone density, decreased cholesterol, improved skin tone, improved healing capacity and muscle repair and increased libido and sexual performance.
+TESTOSTERONE Testosterone is produced by the adrenal glands, testicles, and ovaries, and is a vital hormone to both sexes.
+It contributes to muscle mass, strength, endurance, decreased fat, increased exercise tolerance, enhancement of well-being, and sex drive.
+In men, Testosterone protects against cardiovascular disease, hypertension, diabetes, and arthritis.
+It also leads to improved lean muscle mass, increased bone density, decreased cholesterol, improved skin tone, improved healing capacity and muscle repair, and increased libido and sexual performance.
 It prolongs the quality of life by decreasing age-related diseases, similar to estrogen in women, including the prevention of Alzheimer’s disease.
-Testosterone in is also extremely important in women for body fat reduction, libido, endurance, bone protection and energy.
+Testosterone is also extremely important in women for body fat reduction, libido, endurance, bone protection, and energy.

 FINAL NOTE It’s important to understand some wording about hormones.
 We have all heard the words synthetic, natural and bioidentical.
 There is a lot of confusion surrounding these words in relation to hormone replacement.
 Most believe synthetic is bad and natural is good, and in most situations this is true.
 However, the most important issue is whether or not the hormone is 100% human bioidentical.
 The source of the hormone, whether natural or synthetic, is not as important as making sure the compound exactly matches what the body produces naturally.